-The five broad dimensions of equity, participation, growth, sustainability and stability are divided up into 15 sub-categories with 57 associated indicators (see figure 1).2 This is clearly a very expansive framework with no obvious major omissions.
-The economic dimension is the core pillar, supported indicators related to human and social development, technology and information, environmental sustainability and governance.
-Although presented in separate categories, these dimensions are not independent and may reinforce either vicious or virtuous cycles of development.
+The five broad dimensions of equity, participation, growth, sustainability and stability, are divided into 15 sub-categories with 57 associated indicators (see Figure 1 and Table 1).
+This is clearly a very expansive framework with no obvious major omissions.
+Although presented in separate categories, the dimensions are not independent, and may reinforce either vicious or virtuous cycles of development.
 As with any similar framework, each indicator is necessarily partial and an imperfect marker of complex, intertwined phenomenon.
 They often raise more questions than they answer, and care is needed to interpret their meaning.
 Direct comparisons between different categories of places (cities, regions or countries) can be misleading if the context and underlying processes are quite dissimilar.
-There are also inherent trade-offs in the choice of indicator in terms of measurability, availability and quality of data sources.
+There are also inherent trade-offs in the choice of indicator in terms of measurability, availability, and quality of data sources.
 In addition, there is an underlying tension between simplicity (focusing on a few fundamental indicators to reveal the essential situation) and complexity (many indicators to capture a more comprehensive picture).